danielmccannsayles/meili_tts/README.md

 ### Information!

-bin/ has espeak-ng stuff in it
+1. bin/ has espeak-ng stuff in it.
+This should just work.

-python/ folder created with cp -R <pyenv which python3> python/
+2. python/ folder created with cp -R `pyenv which python3` python/.
+This is too big to be uploaded to github so it will be left as an excercise to the reader

-Run `./make_release.sh` to make a release.
-It will clean up the python/ folder, and then zip up the meili_tts_simple folder (you may need to run chmod +x first)
+3. Run `./make_release.sh` to make a release.
+It will clean up the python/ folder, then zip up the meili_tts_simple folder (you may need to run chmod +x first)

-## Requirements

-- pip install reqirements.txt
-- Uses [Kokoro](https://github.com/hexgrad/kokoro?tab=readme-ov-file), so need espeak-ng package
+4. Uses [Kokoro](https://github.com/hexgrad/kokoro?tab=readme-ov-file), this is why need espeak-ng package

-_Note: Only works on mac rn (I assume)_

 ### TODO: